lsst-dm/daf_butler_migrate/doc/lsst.daf.butler_migrate/migrations/dimensions-config.rst

 Migration script: `1601d5973bf8.py <https://github.com/lsst-dm/daf_butler_migrate/blob/main/migrations/dimensions-config/f3bcee34f344.py>`_

-Version 0 was the initial version of dimensions configuration, and that version did not even have a ``namespace`` key.
+Version 0 was the initial version of the dimensions configuration, and that version did not even have a ``namespace`` key.
-The migration script is a placeholder, the migration methods are empty.
+The migration script is a placeholder; the migration methods are empty.

 daf_butler 0 to 1